tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 ### 3. Instructor Do: Client Server Model (5 mins)

 Now that students know what APIs are and how to execute them, it's time they learn what goes on in the back-end when an API request is sent.
-Students will learn the various components of the `client-server model` through instructor demonstration.
+Students will learn the various components of the **client-server model** through instructor demonstration.

-Part of the demonstration will include showing students the client-server model by `pinging` Yahoo Finance.
+Part of the demonstration will include showing students the client-server model by **pinging** Yahoo Finance.
 Make sure to have a terminal open and ready for the demo.

 **Files:**

 * [solution.py](Activities/01-Ins_Really_Important/Solved/solution.py)

-Navigate to the 5.1 slides for the `client-server model`, and highlight the following:
+Navigate to the 5.1 slides for the **client-server model**, and highlight the following:

-* Explain the `client-server model` architecture.
+* Explain the **client-server model** architecture.
 Indicate that the model encompasses the relationship between clients and servers.

   ![client_server_model.jpg](Images/client_server_model.jpg)

   Image acquired from [Shutterstock](https://www.shutterstock.com/image-vector/vector-concept-client-server-model-safe-483125932?src=cvaByXWnT8wlRtaTVaTE7Q-1-0).

-* Define the `client-server` model as structure that outlines the relationship and flow of communication between two components: a `client` and a `server`.
+* Define the **client-server** model as structure that outlines the relationship and flow of communication between two components: a **client** and a **server**.

-* A `client` is any tool or application that is used to connect to or communicate with a server.
-This includes internet browsers, mobile devices, and command line terminals, just to name a few. `Clients` submit requests to servers, and clients receive responses from servers.
+* A **client** is any tool or application that is used to connect to or communicate with a server.
+This includes internet browsers, mobile devices, and command line terminals, just to name a few. **Clients** submit requests to servers, and clients receive responses from servers.

-* A `server` is a computer program or device/hardware. `Servers` run some form of application and are tasked with interacting and providing functionality to `clients`. `Servers` receive requests from `clients`, and `servers` send responses back to clients.
+* A **server** is a computer program or device/hardware. **Servers** run some form of application and are tasked with interacting and providing functionality to **clients**. **Servers** receive requests from **clients**, and **servers** send responses back to clients.

-* Inform students that `client-server` requests are commonly `GET` and `POST` requests. `GET` requests fetch data from servers. `POST` requests transmit data (like user credentials for authorization) to servers.
+* Inform students that **client-server** requests are commonly `GET` and `POST` requests. `GET` requests fetch data from servers. `POST` requests transmit data (like user credentials for authorization) to servers.

-* Communicate that the `client-server model` is what handles all traffic and requests sent to a server.
+* Communicate that the **client-server model** is what handles all traffic and requests sent to a server.
 This includes websites, APIs, and databases.
-The `client-server model` architecture ensures that requests calls/tasks made to servers are handled appropriately and effectively.
+The **client-server model** architecture ensures that requests calls/tasks made to servers are handled appropriately and effectively.
 When students check Yahoo Finance or login to Facebook.com, they're enacting the client-server model.

-Demonstrate the `client-server` model by using the terminal to `ping` Yahoo finance.
+If time remains, demonstrate the **client-server** model by using the terminal to **ping** Yahoo finance.

 * Open a terminal.

-* Use the `ping` command to send a request to Yahoo Finance.
-Explain to students that the `ping` is a utility used to test connectivity to a server.
+* Use the **ping** command to send a request to Yahoo Finance.
+Explain to students that the **ping** is a utility used to test connectivity to a server.

   ```shell
   ping finance.yahoo.com
   ```

 * Explain the output from the `ping` command.
-Underscore that with every execution of the `client-server` model, data is transmitted over a network.
-This data is called `packets`.
-An example of data contained inside of `packets` are user credentials for a website (i.e. Amazon).
-When transmission is successful, the number of `packets sent` will match the number of `packets received`.
+Underscore that with every execution of the **client-server** model, data is transmitted over a network.
+This data is called **packets**.
+An example of data contained inside of **packets** are user credentials for a website (i.e. Amazon).
+When transmission is successful, the number of **packets sent** will match the number of **packets received**.

   ![client_server_ping.png](Images/client_server_ping.png)

-Ask students the following questions:
+Ask students the following questions.
+If time did not permit for the **ping** demo, skip the Yahoo Finance question.

-* In this scenario, what is the `client` and what is the `server`?
+* In this scenario, what is the **client** and what is the **server**?

-  > "The terminal is the `client` and Yahoo Finance's server(s) are the `server`."
+  > "The terminal is the **client** and Yahoo Finance's server(s) are the **server**."

-* Was the request sent to Yahoo Finance via the Terminal a successful execution of the `client-server model` based on packets sent and received?
+* Was the request sent to Yahoo Finance via the Terminal a successful execution of the **client-server model** based on packets sent and received?

   > "Yes, all packets that were sent to the server were received."